 In the most attractive clones such as 1046, large culms with few branches in the lower part, in combination with quickly deciduous sheaths and dense blue-grey wax, make this one of the most handsome of all moderately hardy bamboos introduced so far, but the foliage is not hardy below about -7°C.

 Borinda papyrifera was first introduced into the UK from 2,900m on Zhi Ben Shan in Yunnan Province of China in 1995 (Stapleton 1046, illustrated above), and later to both the UK and US from similar and other locations in Yunnan.
-Seed and seedlings from China, Thailand, Germany and France sold as Fargesia papyrifera since 2011 is misidentified, and is not this species at all, but a different, as yet unnamed species.
+Seed and seedlings from China, Thailand, Germany and France sold as Fargesia papyrifera since 2011 is misidentified, and is not this species at all, but a different species, the identification of which is uncertain.